IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

     -   GroupSorts
     -   GroupSortDescriptions

+> [!Note]
-> [!Note][chart aggregation](charts/features/chart-data-aggregations.md) will not work when using [`includedProperties`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#includedproperties) \| [`excludedProperties`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#excludedproperties).
-These properties on the chart are meant for non-aggregated data.
+> The Chart's [Aggregation](charts/features/chart-data-aggregations.md) will not work when using [`includedProperties`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#includedproperties) \| [`excludedProperties`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#excludedproperties) because these properties are meant for non-aggregated data.
 Once you attempt to aggregate data these properties should no longer be used.
 The reason it does not work is because aggregation replaces the collection that is passed to the chart for render.
 The include/exclude properties are designed to filter in/out properties of that data and those properties no longer exist in the new aggregated collection.

 ## **13.2.0**